julianertle/Mosquitto-Docker-Initial-Setup/README.md

 Navigate to the repository directory:

     cd <repository-directory>
+Start your docker instance.

-Start the MQTT broker in a terminal using Docker Compose:
+Now start the MQTT broker in a terminal using Docker Compose:

     docker-compose up -d